CynYZhu/Regression-Study-Covid-Spread/README.md

-# Regression to Study the spread of COVID-19
+# Regression to Study the Spread of COVID-19
 Date: December 2020

 In response to the COVID-19 pandemic, many countries have endeavored to control the spread of COVID-19